 When the U.S. Food and Drug Administration’s released its long-awaited standard on gluten-free labeling of packaged foods in August 2013, it was welcomed by those with celiac disease and gluten sensitivity.
 The rule sets a strict maximum: food products which claim to be gluten-free must contain less than 20 parts per million of gluten.

-But one celiac expert is warning about a few issues that gluten-free consumers need to be aware of and that the new standard doesn’t resolve.
-Tricia Thompson, the registered dietitian who created GlutenFreeWatchDog.org, recently spoke via webinar to NFCA’s followers about the gluten-free rule.
+But one celiac expert warned in late 2013 of a few issues that gluten-free consumers need to be aware of and that the new standard doesn’t resolve.
+Tricia Thompson, the registered dietitian who created GlutenFreeWatchDog.org, spoke via webinar to Beyond Celiac organization followers about the gluten-free rule.
 Here are some of the key issues she identifies:

 However, there’s nothing to prevent food manufacturers from using other terminology – such as “made with no gluten-containing ingredients” and “not made with gluten-containing ingredients” – yet these don’t have to comply with the new less than 20 ppm rule.